-Mary of Grendell
+Mary J. Grendell

-Mary J. Grendell Corporate Secretary
+Corporate Secretary

-April 27, 2022
+April 26, 2023

-We have filed our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 with the SEC.
+We have filed our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 with the SEC.
 It is available free of charge at the SEC's web site at www.sec.gov.
 Stockholders can also access this proxy statement and our Annual Report on Form 10-K at ir.protaratx.com.
-A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 is also available without charge upon written request to our Corporate Secretary at 345 Park Avenue South, Third Floor, New York, New York 10010, Attn: Corporate Secretary or via email at info@protaratx.com.
+A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 is also available without charge upon written request to our Corporate Secretary at 345 Park Avenue South, Third Floor, New York, New York 10010, Attn: Corporate Secretary or via email at info@protaratx.com.